lizzij/lizzij.github.io/README.md

 # lizzij log
-yet another tech blog.
+yet another tech blog. but this one is mine

-Inspired by [Lil'Log](lilianweng.github.io/log) by Weng, Lilian.